cohenoa33/ruby-project-alt-guidelines-sea01-seng-ft-071320/README2.md

     - exit: puts: bye bye

     compute_average
-    - look at all elements in Review
+  V  - look at all elements in Review
-    - group all the ratings according to the ice cream id
-    - calculate the rating for every ice cream
+  V  - group all the ratings according to the ice cream id V  - calculate the rating for every ice cream
-    - get ice cream names (similar to the all_reviews_greater_than_number)
+  V  - get ice cream names (similar to the all_reviews_greater_than_number)

     delete review
   V  - puts all the icrcream names that the user rate V  - find the review that the user want to delete
   V  - delete review

-    compute_average
-    - look at the entire list of reviews
-    - group by ice creams
-    - count how many times a flavor appears
-    - compute the average rating for each ice cream